“If you think dogs can’t count, try putting three dog biscuits in your pocket and then give him only two of them.” – Phil Pastoret

 Other Great Options for Puppy Treats

-- DHA & EPA help support a puppy's healthy brain development
+- Leading DHA and EPA levels to support healthy brain development

 Zuke’s Puppy Naturals are grain-free, which is convenient for puppies who may have a grain sensitivity.
 It’s okay to give dogs grains, but too much grain can result in allergies and other digestive disorders.
 Breaking down and metabolizing complex carbohydrates can be difficult for some dogs.
 Over time, a diet high in grain can damage the digestive system.